MichaelBenvenuto/PLDude/README.md

 Key         |Meaning
 ------------|---------
-Brand       |The synthesizer tool to use (xst, altera, etc.)
+Brand       |The synthesizer tool to use (Xilinx7, Xilinx, Altera, etc.)
 I/O name    |The name of the respective port in the top level file I/O standard|The name of the IO standard for the given pin Physical Pin|The pin mapping on the actual device